niujiaojiao/bobwanglab/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences
+- name: Shenzhen Institute of Advanced Technology Chinese Academy of Sciences
   url: http://english.siat.cas.cn/

 # Short bio (displayed in user profile at end of posts)